 Apolipoprotien E (apoE)

-We know that a fundamental feature of the neuropathology of Alzheimer’s disease concerns the build up of deposits of a protein called beta amyloid (Aβ), which can be neurotoxic.
-Aβ is regulated by apolipoprotein E (apoE), which has three common alleles (ε2, ε3, ε4) that encode three isoforms (apoE2, apoE3, apoE4).
-In plain language, the apoE gene has three variants that express three different types of apoE, the problematic one being apoE4.
+A build up of a protein called beta amyloid (Aβ) occurs in Alzheimer’s disease and it can be toxic to nerves.
+Apolipoprotein E (apoE) regulates Aβ.
+ApoE has three common alleles (ε2, ε3, ε4) that encode three isoforms (apoE2, apoE3, apoE4).
+To put it another way, the apoE gene has three variants that express three different types of apoE, the problematic one being apoE4.

 Image of Yadong Huang, a scientist at one of the Gladstone Institutes